Deleting posts automatically in Mastodon after a certain time period

 2. Write your post and create the poll as normal, but don’t actually publish it yet

-3. Click on one of the circles next to the options, the circles will all change into squares, and the poll will now allow multiple option selection
+3. On some versions of Mastodon, click on one of the circles next to the options, the circles will all change into squares, and the poll will now allow multiple option selection.
+If your version of Mastodon doesn’t show circles or squares, click the option that says “Style: Pick one” and change it to “Multiple choice”.

-5. When you’re happy with your choice, post the poll
+4. When you’re happy with your setting, post the poll

 Changing poll type on apps